aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

       {
   ```

-- Run `yarn build:frontend` to generate bundle, and it's size will reduce to ~142KB!
+- Run `yarn build:frontend` to generate bundle, and it's size will reduce to ~142 KB!

   ```console
   File sizes after gzip: